TimoKellerMath/QuadraticPoints/README.md

 # QuadraticPoints
 Magma code to compute quadratic points on X_0(N)

-The repository consists of the following files and folders (please add files and update the brief descriptions appropriately):
+The repository consists of the following files and folders:

 - Classical_Chabauty (folder).
 This folder contains code for perfoming classical Chabauty computations.
 - Output_files (folder).
 Contains all output files for tha 'rank 0' and 'Atkin-Lehner sieve' levels.